- Huang Qin

 For Patients & Caregivers

-Bottom Line: Scutellaria baicalensis has been used in traditional medicine to treat many medical conditions.
-Studies on its anticancer effects are underway.
+Scutellaria baicalensis is used in traditional medicine to treat many medical conditions, but studies in humans are limited.

 - To treat cancer